Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 Pkg.instantiate()
 ```

+The source code of the fluid model is in a separate repository: https://github.com/Alexander-Barth/FluidSimDemo.jl

 ## Generating WASM binary from julia code

 We will use `GPUCompiler.jl` to declare a `WASMTarget` and to emit WASM code.
 This is the file [`wasm_target.jl`](wasm_target.jl) which we will use.